2D Dynamic Programming: Matrix Chain and Beyond

 Further Reading

 “Introduction to Algorithms” (CLRS) covers dynamic programming fundamentals in Chapters 14-15, including matrix chain multiplication and LCS with rigorous proofs.
+The CLRS treatment is the theoretical standard worth reading for the proofs of optimal substructure even if the prose is dense.
 “Algorithm Design Manual” (Skiena) offers practical advice on recognizing and solving DP problems in Chapter 8 with war stories from real implementations.
-“Elements of Programming Interviews” contains numerous 2D DP problems with detailed solutions and complexity analysis.
+Skiena’s problem-driven approach is more useful for interview preparation than the theorem-proof style.
+“Elements of Programming Interviews” contains numerous 2D DP problems with detailed solutions and complexity analysis, with a focus on interview-specific walkthroughs.

 LeetCode’s curated 2D DP problem set ranges from Edit Distance to Burst Balloons with community solutions.
+The problem set is organized by difficulty and covers the canonical patterns.
+Community solutions show multiple approaches per problem, including space-optimized versions that are useful for interview discussions.
 CP-Algorithms provides a comprehensive reference with mathematical rigor for advanced topics.
-MIT OpenCourseWare 6.006 video lectures cover edit distance, LCS, and optimal binary search trees.
+The implementations are tuned for competitive programming performance and handle edge cases that typical interview code ignores.
+MIT OpenCourseWare 6.006 video lectures cover edit distance, LCS, and optimal binary search trees with lecture notes that provide the theoretical context for why these recurrences work.

 Advanced techniques worth exploring: Hirschberg’s Algorithm for linear-space LCS reconstruction combining divide-and-conquer with DP; the Four Russians Speedup for edit distance using block precomputation to achieve O(n^2 / log n); GPU parallelization leveraging the wavefront dependency pattern where cells on the same anti-diagonal have no dependencies and can compute concurrently; and Divide and Conquer DP for recurrences where the optimal split point is monotonic, enabling O(n log n) solutions for problems like optimal binary search trees.